Ellery Klein has performed as an Irish fiddler for almost thirty years, after an early formation in classical music.

 Ellery aims to teach “to the individual” – finding what works, what motivates, and what brings joy to each person in her studio.
-There is no doubt that the violin can be a challenging instrument to learn.
 Ellery encourages technical excellence while also teaching perseverance and confidence.
-Knowing kids today face pressure and anxiety, Ellery makes sure her students build the ability to feel okay with mistakes, laugh, and be compassionate towards themselves.
-Her goal is to enable holistic musicians that are able to listen, learn, create and collaborate with others for a future lifetime of music – whether in community or professionally.
+Ellery makes sure her students build the ability to feel okay with mistakes, laugh, and be compassionate towards themselves.
+Her goal is to enable holistic musicians that are able to listen, learn, create, and collaborate with others for a future lifetime of music – whether in community, or professionally.

 Most of Ellery’s students begin with the online, interactive curriculum Fiddlequest, and continue on with a mix of fiddle tunes played in Boston’s various fiddle music communities, and tunes selected to offer greater technical challenges.
-Ellery makes sure her students are equally able to read music and learn by ear, and loves to work with students also interested in exploring classical repertoire.
+Ellery makes sure her students are equally able to read music and learn by ear, explore chord charts and harmony, and loves to work with students also interested in studying classical repertoire.

-Ellery graduated with a major in instrumental music from Cincinnati’s famed School for Creative and Performing Arts in 1992.
+Ellery graduated with a major in instrumental music from Cincinnati’s public magnet School for Creative and Performing Arts in 1992.
 She received an MA in Irish Traditional Music Performance from the University of Limerick in 2001.
 She is trained in Alice Kanack’s Creative Ability Development method, Mark O’Connor Method Books I & II, and Music Together.
 She toured nationally with the Irish supergroup Gaelic Storm from 2003-2007.
 In 2015, she performed the Celtic solo for Nickitas Demos’ “Long Journey Home, Double Concerto for Celtic Fiddler and Bluegrass Fiddler” with the Lake Superior Chamber Orchestra.
-She performs across New England with the fiddle, flute, and guitar trio Fódhla and nationally with the three-fiddle Celtic powerhouse group, The Bow Tides, who released their debut album, Sailing On, in 2022.
+She performs across New England with the fiddle, flute, and guitar trio Fódhla and nationally with the three-fiddle Celtic powerhouse group, The Bow Tides, whose debut album, Sailing On, was released in 2022.

-Ellery also is a parent who, when not teaching, shuttles her two family musicians to violin, piano, and choir
+Ellery also is a parent of two teens, and when not teaching, can be found shuttling these two musicians to violin, piano, orchestra, and choir.